Identifying Assets and Needs

 This campaign has compiled a collection of tools that can be used to inventory existing community resources and to promote physical activity and healthy eating.
 Resources are divided into programs and tools for the community, family, faith, preschool, school, after school, worksite, healthcare, and policy change.

-Community Toolbox: Chapter 3 - Assessing Community Needs and Resources
+Community Toolbox: Chapter 3 – Developing a Plan for Assessing Community Needs and Resources

 Section of the University of Kansas Community Toolbox explaining why it is important to plan for and carry out an assessment of community needs and assets, and how to go about this task.